matcornic/subify/README.md

 2. OpenSubtitles

 ## Installing
-Download the [last version of Subify](https://github.com/matcornic/subify/releases), and that's it.
+Download the [latest version of Subify](https://github.com/matcornic/subify/releases), and that's it.
 No need to install something else.
 Works on Linux, Mac OS (Darwin) and Windows

 If you use Golang, you can get Subify and its binary directly with :
 ```shell